kblomqvist/SublimeAVR/README.md

 ### Templates

-Templates are zip-files, which are searched from the `templates/` plug-in folder.
+Templates are zip-files searched from the `templates/` plug-in folder.
 You can put your own template files there as well and use them via the plug-in.

-If you have a good *general purpose* template, for example, for Arduino I'm  happy to merge it into the plug-in.
+Take a cue from the basic tamplate, which should be included in this plug-in.
+If you have a good *general purpose* template, for example for Arduino, I'm happy to merge it into the plug-in.

 ## License